 Mental Health Services Act (Proposition 63)

-- Reduce the long-term adverse impacts on individuals, families, and communities resulting from untreated serious mental illness.
+- Reduce the adverse impact of untreated mental illness on individuals, families, and local budgets.

-- Expand successful, innovative service programs including culturally and linguistically competent approaches for underserved populations.
-Adequately meet the need of all who can be identified and enrolled.
+- Expand successful and innovative service programs to include culturally and linguistically competent approaches to underserved populations.